bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/bugs.md

   3. DetailView title doesnt update to thread title.
   Used breakpoints to check what message thread was being sent, realized segue wasnt being triggered because of incorrect identifier.

+  4. Save and Cancel buttons on MessageDetailViewController dont trigger any action.
+  Cancel function has no associated code so added navigationController.dismiss.
+  Set breakpoints to check Send function: message thread not initialized so function returning without creating a message.
+  Fixed incorrect segue identifier and changed destination controller to account for the navigation controller first.